A GAN Approach for Node Embedding in Heterogeneous Graphs Using Subgraph Sampling: Experiments

-\paragraph{Graph Construction} We construct a heterogeneous graph for the Amazon review dataset and the Yelp review dataset, respectively, which consists of two node types (user and product) and three edge types \cite{mcauley2013amateurs}.
-The first edge type, U-U, connects users with high similarities, such as those with similar review texts or who have purchased (reviewed) the same product.
-The second edge type, U-P, connects users and products if a user has rated a product.
-The third edge type, P-P, connects products that are similar in their product description or belong to the same category.
-These heterogeneous graphs capture various relationships and interactions among users and products, comprehensively representing these review data.
-Table \ref{tb_graph_stat} displays the statistical data for both graph datasets, and the comprehensive details on the construction of the heterogeneous graph can be found in the Supplementary section.
+We construct heterogeneous graphs for the Amazon and Yelp review datasets, consisting of two node types (user and product) and three edge types \cite{mcauley2013amateurs}.
+The first edge type, U$\leftrightarrow$U, connects users with high similarities, such as similar review texts or shared product purchases.
+The second edge type, U$\leftrightarrow$P, links users and products when a user has rated or reviewed a product.
+The third edge type, P$\leftrightarrow$P, connects products with similar descriptions or categories.
+These graphs capture various relationships and interactions, comprehensively representing the review data.
+Table \ref{tb_graph_stat} shows the graph statistics, with additional construction details in the supplementary material.

-\paragraph{Baselines} To validate the proposed FlashGAN framework, we compare it with the representative approaches for dealing with class imbalance problems, which include: